-The E-Que card supports two splitters.
+The E-IPA (in E1 mode) and E-Que card support two splitters.
 Each splitter supports up to 5 transceiver/transceivers which in turn support up to 5 beltpacks.

 For transceiver coverage options see Determining coverage areas on page 87 in this chapter.